edumentab/cqrs-starter-kit/README.md

 ## So, it's a framework?

 No. You take the code, copy it into your project, and massage it to fit your needs.
-Not using part of it?
-Just Delete It.
-Wish something worked a little differently?
-Just Change It.
+Not using part of it? **Just Delete It.** Wish something worked a little differently? **Just Change It.**

-The idea is to give you a head start, saving you from writing - or working out how to write - this code yourself.
+The idea is to give you a head start, saving you from writing &mdash; or working out how to write &mdash; this code yourself.
 In every non-trivial system where we've used this code, we've done some kind of modification to it.
 We expect you will experience the same need, and follow the same path.